ibexa/documentation-developer/docs/guide/checkout/order_confirmation.md

 ## Confirmation email

-The `Siso\Bundle\CheckoutBundle\EventListener\OrderConfirmationListener` event listener sends order confirmation as soon as the ERP accepts the order.
+The `Siso\Bundle\CheckoutBundle\EventListener\OrderConfirmationListener` event listener sends the order confirmation as soon as the ERP accepts the order.

-Both the customer and a sales contact (if configured) receive confirmation emails.
+Both the customer and a sales contact (if configured) should receive confirmation emails.
 The confirmation is sent using `MailHelperService`.

-In case of a failure (e.g. if the mail server is unreachable) the issue is logged into `var/log/<env>/dev-siso.mails.log`.
+In case of a failure (for example, when the mail server is unreachable), the issue is logged into `var/log/<env>/dev-siso.mails.log`.

 Processing the confirmation email address is handled in `Siso\Bundle\CheckoutBundle\Service\SummaryCheckoutFormService`.